Level 7, 30 Credits

 The programme will be delivered using the following methods:

 - online activity

 - ALS certification

 You will be assessed via a pass/fail ALS course, an academically weighted quality improvement proposal and upon completion of key RCN level 2 competencies.

-In order to be considered for this course, you must have a minimum of 12 months experience post qualification and have completed RCN Level 1 document locally.
+In order to be considered for this course, you must have a minimum of 12 months minimum post graduate professional experience (for example; paramedic, nurse physician associate, physiotherapist, doctor etc). and have completed RCN Level 1 document locally

 This CPD is standalone and is not within a wider award framework.